Concurrent, Asynchronous, Distributed, Communicating Tasks with Python

 - Location transparency with naming and locating (local and remote) resources,

-- Distributing computation components (code and data) for execution of distributed communicating processes, for wide range of use cases, covering SIMD, MISD, MIMD system architectures at the process level, web interface to monitor cluster/application status/performance; in-memory processing, data streaming, real-time (live) analytics and cloud computing are supported as well,
+- Distributing computation components (code and data) for execution of distributed communicating processes, for wide range of use cases, covering SIMD, MISD, MIMD system architectures at the process level; in-memory processing, data streaming, real-time (live) analytics and cloud computing are supported as well,

 - Monitoring and restarting of (local or remote) tasks, for fault detection and fault-tolerance,